AriaSalvatrice/AriaModules/doc/plans.md

 - -3 scale degree
 - -1 octave
 - Queue this to be the next step, after the current trig wait window
-- Make this the current step after current trig wait window is over

 Each step has multiple trig outs: